bot-by/slf4j-aws-lambda/readme.md

 ## Getting started

-Another yet SLF4J Simple, isn't it?
+Yet another SLF4J Simple, isn't it?

 No, it isn't.
 This implementation supports MDC to print out **AWS Request Id** in start of every logging record.